vishjain/log-service/README.md

 log file sends a configurable block of lines to the main goroutine (specified as maxLinesToRetrieve in the file manager).
 This was done for a few reasons:
-1) I felt there could be a performance hit (need to verify this experimentally) if the main goroutine writes just one line, flushes it, and has to listen for another line for larger files.
+1) For larger workloads, I felt there could be a performance hit if the main goroutine writes just one line, flushes it, and has to listen for another line for larger files.
+You can look at performance experiments for more details.
 2) I originally wanted to render query results in a custom-built UI.
 For the client, working with a few lines would be easier than listening for a new line/event repeatedly.
 3) Probably need websockets/dual-communication for the stretch challenge (master node, multiple nodes).
 This mechanism makes it easier to transition into that.
 You have finer grained control over how many events you want.
+Master node will probably have to message back and forth with the other worker nodes.
 4) Browsers can have limits/restrictions and this mechanism makes it easier to deal with such challenges.

+More in the next section as to why maxLinesToRetrieve is set to 320 lines.

-## Testing
+## Testing/Performance
 You can run: go run ./cmd/main.go if you have go set up.

 You can open a client and send a GET request to localhost port 8001: